-Spirit Aerosystems Holdings Inc. (SPR) dropped the most in four years after recording $590 million in charges as it struggled to develop and build parts for multiple new jets, including Boeing Co.
-(BA)’s Dreamliner, at the same time.
+Spirit Aerosystems Holdings Inc. (SPR:US) dropped the most in four years after recording $590 million in charges as it struggled to develop and build parts for multiple new jets, including Boeing Co.
+(BA:US)’s Dreamliner, at the same time.

 The company said today it no longer believes it can meet its financial forecasts after Boeing’s delays on the 787 meant the development and production ramp-up collided with other new models Spirit had agreed to help build.
 Spirit is struggling with its own suppliers on capacity and costs, as planemakers around the world boost output simultaneously.